 2. If You Have a Supervisor, You Should Speak to Your Boss

-Make sure your boss is aware of your situation ahead of time.
+Make sure your boss is aware of your situation before you submit an official leave of absence request.
 You might need your supervisor to back up your reasoning when you approach the company to ask for leave.
 Try to get everything in writing.

 3. Submit a Formal Request in Writing